papaguycodes/basic-react-template/README.md

 Welcome to the **ReactJS Application Template**, a clean and minimal starter template for building modern React applications.
 This project is designed for developers looking for a simple foundation to kickstart their ReactJS projects.

+#package.json

+When initializing the project using npx create-react-app my-react-app, this file will be generated automatically with dependencies like react, react-dom, etc.
 ---

 ## Features